Rules of Entry/Terms & Conditions

 Stage 2.
 Interview Stage

-Finalists from Stage 1 (with the exception of Product Innovation, Engineering Design and Third Level Course categories) will be invited to an interview, make a presentation to a panel of judges and participate in a Q&A session.
+Finalists from Stage 1 (with the exception of Product Innovation, Third Level, Architectural, and Engineering Design categories) will be invited to an interview, make a presentation to a panel of judges and participate in a Q&A session.
 A maximum of two A1 boards can be brought to use as part of the presentation.
 A short video up to a max of 3 minutes can be shown.
 More details will be sent to the finalists that are selected to move forward to this stage.

 Stage 3.
 Final Assessment